 Minnesota free eye care and glasses.

 Low income families can get free eye care tests as well as other assistance from the Vision Project as well as the Minnesota Eye Foundation or Lions Club.
+Find how to apply below.
 Different groups run these programs, and they are available across the state and it is focused on not only helping struggling households, but it also supports individuals that either are uninsured or that lack proper eye care coverage.
 The assistance is provided by a number of organizations and volunteer doctors in the state, including optometrists.

 After an exam has been completed, if the doctor determines that prescription glasses are needed (or some other instrument) to help correct the patient's vision, then this will be provided to them at a discounted price using resources such as the Minnesota Lions Club.
 Some people will also be diagnosed with some form of eye disease or larger health issue, and if that occurs then either medications or referral are given.
 In some cases optometrists provide a 2 day clinic that includes free eye treatments and/or surgery.
 The bottom line is that no matter what was discovered from the eye exam, more follow up services are given if needed.